ladrians/RoboND-DeepLearning-Project-P4/write.md

 ### Discussion

 The basic pipeline was implemented; the best result obtained was 41% accuracy from 50 epochs taking 131:50 minutes to train.

+#### Other scenarios

+This type of architecture can be used for other `follow me` scenarios such as following dog, cat, car, etc. For this case, new data must be generated and correctly annotated so during a new training phase the network can generate the correct weights to do a segmentation in the new scenarios.

+#### Future Enhancements

 Other ideas that could have been tested: